 On my photo tours I hear a lot of foreigners saying:

-“Oh, hungarian money is so confusing“
+“Oh, Hungarian money is so confusing“

 “It’s Monopoly money“.